 You should speak to a lawyer

 If you’re laid off after your injury, it’s important that you contact an attorney as soon as possible.
-Look specifically for a lawyer who specializes in workers compensation law, like The Clardy Law Firm.
+Look specifically for a lawyer who focuses on workers compensation law, like The Clardy Law Firm.
 Your lawyer will help you process your claim correctly.
 They’ll ensure you’re more likely to get the benefits you deserve in a timely manner.
 An attorney will also advise you on all your legal rights against your employer should they threaten to fire you.

 If you’re interested in discussing your rights, don’t hesitate to contact us.
 Our experienced workers comp attorneys are ready to help.
 We’ll help get what is owed to you and seek a solution to your unemployment.